Who is The Masked Singer? Spoilers, theories and clues revealed

 In episode three, she revealed that she was a “lawmaker” and had a background in activism.

-Reality or lie: One of many following statements is true: She’s underneath 30/She’s well-known in style circles/she’s not recognized for singing onstage.
+Reality or lie: One of many following statements is true: She’s below 30/She’s well-known in trend circles/she’s not identified for singing onstage.

-Theories: The panel initially recommended Charli XCX, Kylie Minogue, Emilia Clarke, Margot Robbie and Olivia Colman.
-Later, they added Amal Clooney and Ladies Aloud’s Nadine Coyle to the checklist of prospects.
+Theories: The panel initially instructed Charli XCX, Kylie Minogue, Emilia Clarke, Margot Robbie and Olivia Colman.
+Later, they added Amal Clooney and Ladies Aloud’s Nadine Coyle to the record of potentialities.

-Viewers at dwelling suppose Queen Bee may very well be Charlotte Church, Ladies Aloud’s Nicola Roberts and even Maisie Williams.
+Viewers at house suppose Queen Bee may very well be Charlotte Church, Ladies Aloud’s Nicola Roberts and even Maisie Williams.

 Late to the celebration however I’m ADAMANT that Queen Bee is @NicolaRoberts #TheMaskedSinger